samocooper/nuclitrack/docs/index.rst

 To run NucliTrack you must have `Python3 <https://www.python.org/downloads/>`_ installed we recommend using the `Anaconda <https://www.continuum.io/downloads>`_ distribution for windows users.

-Once you've got Python3 up and running you will need a package called Cython.
+Once you've got Python3 up and running you will need packages called Cython and numpy.
 This is easily installed using the pip installer, from the terminal (linux/mac users) or anaconda command prompt (windows) type:
 .. code-block::
 	> pip install cython
+	> pip install numpy

 Now you're ready to install NucliTrack:
 .. code-block::